 GeneCards Summary for PIK3C2A Gene

-PIK3C2A (Phosphatidylinositol-4-Phosphate 3-Kinase, Catalytic Subunit Type 2 Alpha) is a Protein Coding gene.
-Diseases associated with PIK3C2A include posteroinferior myocardial infarction and tick paralysis.
-Among its related pathways are Regulation of actin cytoskeleton and VEGF Signaling.
+PIK3C2A (Phosphatidylinositol-4-Phosphate 3-Kinase Catalytic Subunit Type 2 Alpha) is a Protein Coding gene.
+Diseases associated with PIK3C2A include myocardial infarction and tick paralysis.
+Among its related pathways are Metabolism and Type II diabetes mellitus.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and phosphotransferase activity, alcohol group as acceptor.
 An important paralog of this gene is PIK3CB.

 UniProtKB/Swiss-Prot for PIK3C2A Gene